killermann/samuel-killermann-curriculum-vitae/content/work/ted-x-talk-do-the-work.md

 ---
-title: "TEDxTalk: Do the Work"
+title: "TEDxTalk: Do the W.O.R.K."
 date: 2015-03-29
 emoji: "💪"
 author: "Sam Killermann"
-blurb: "A unified theory of social justice: how we can 'do the work.'"
+blurb: "A unified theory of social justice and how we can "do the work.""
 tags: ["Social Justice", "TED"]
 skills: ["Performer", "Writer"]
 ---